Woocommerce

 To confirm, check the server load and assess its current usage.

-520 Web Server Returned an Unknown Error #
+520 Unknown Error #

-Usually this error is returned from CloudFlare, and often happens because of a bottleneck in Woocommerce that causes issues with higher Page Sizes.
+Usually this error is returned from Cloudflare, and often happens because of a bottleneck in WooCommerce that causes issues with higher Page Sizes.

-522 Server Error: Connection Timed Out #
+522 Connection Timed Out #

 This error usually happens if the server is too busy to respond, or if our importer is not allowed access to the server.